sandipanpaul06/TrIdent/README.md

    ```sh
    /Users/user/Desktop/SISSSCO/Datasets
    ```
 * 1.2.2.
 The "Datasets" folder has two example sub-folders: "Neutral" and "Sweep".
-The neutral .ms files can be placed in the "Neutral" folder, and the sweep .ms files can be placed in the "Sweep" folder.
+The toy neutral .ms files are in the "Neutral" folder, and the sweep .ms files are in the "Sweep" folder.

 * 1.2.3.
-100 sample files each can be found in the "Neutral" and "Sweep" subfolders.
+20 sample files each can be found in the "Neutral" and "Sweep" subfolders.
 These files can be accessed by (example directory):
    ```sh
    /Users/user/Desktop/TrIdent/Datasets/Neutral
    ```